 No, you don’t fool me

-Here, he acknowledges the other person’s attempt to remain silent, but he’s not fooled.
-The line suggests a deep awareness of the manipulations at play, with him seeing through the facade and recognizing the true nature of the person’s actions.
+The lines suggest a deep awareness of the manipulations at play, with him seeing through the facade and recognizing the true nature of the person’s actions.

 Well, the hurt doesn’t show, but the pain still grows